aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/advanced-cad-features/set-canvas-size-and-mode/_index.md

 ---
-title: "Set PDF Page Size – Convert CAD to PDF (Java)"
-linktitle: "Set PDF Page Size – Convert CAD to PDF"
-second_title: "Aspose.CAD Java API"
+date: 2026-08-29
-description: "Learn how to set PDF page size and convert CAD to PDF using Aspose.CAD for Java, with automatic layout scaling and TIFF export."
+description: Learn how to set pdf page size and convert CAD to PDF using Aspose.CAD for Java, with automatic layout scaling and TIFF export.
+images:
+- /java/advanced-cad-features/set-canvas-size-and-mode/og-image.png
+keywords:
+- set pdf page size
+- convert cad to pdf
+- canvas size java
+- high resolution tiff
+- change pdf dimensions
+lastmod: 2026-08-29
+linktitle: Set pdf page size – convert cad to pdf
+og_description: Learn how to set pdf page size while converting CAD drawings to PDF in Java using Aspose.CAD.
+This guide covers canvas dimensions, automatic layout scaling, and exporting to high‑resolution TIFF.
+og_image_alt: Tutorial showing how to set pdf page size and convert CAD to PDF in Java
+og_title: Set pdf page size – convert CAD to PDF with Aspose in Java
+schemas:
+- author: Aspose
+  dateModified: '2026-08-29'
+  description: Learn how to set pdf page size and convert CAD to PDF using Aspose.CAD
+    for Java, with automatic layout scaling and TIFF export.
+  headline: Set pdf page size – convert cad to pdf (Java)
+  type: TechArticle
+- questions:
+  - answer: No. Canvas size controls page dimensions; vector data remains resolution‑independent, ensuring crisp rendering at any zoom level.
+    question: does the canvas size affect vector quality in the PDF?
+  - answer: Yes.
+Adjust `rasterizationOptions.setResolution(dpiValue)` before creating `TiffOptions`.
+    question: can I set a different DPI for the TIFF output?
+  - answer: Use Aspose.PDF to load the generated PDF and call `pdf.getPages().setPageSize(PageSize.A4)` or a custom size.
+    question: how can I change PDF dimensions for an existing PDF without re‑rendering the CAD?
+  - answer: Keep `setAutomaticLayoutsScaling(true)` and avoid `setNoScaling(true)`;
+      this retains layer visibility and layout fidelity.
+    question: what is the best way to convert dxf to pdf while preserving layers?
+  type: FAQPage
+second_title: Aspose.CAD Java API
+tags:
+- set pdf page size
+- convert cad
+- Aspose.CAD
+- Java
+- high resolution tiff
+title: Set pdf page size – convert cad to pdf (Java)
+url: /java/advanced-cad-features/set-canvas-size-and-mode/
 weight: 16
-url: /java/advanced-cad-features/set-canvas-size-and-mode/
-date: 2026-02-15
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Set Canvas Size and Mode
+# Set pdf page size – convert cad to pdf (Java)

 ## Introduction

-If you need to **set PDF page size** while converting CAD drawings to PDF, you’ve come to the right place.
+If you need to **set pdf page size** while converting CAD drawings to PDF, you’ve come to the right place.
 In this tutorial we’ll show you how to use Aspose.CAD for Java to define exact canvas dimensions, enable automatic layout scaling, and then export the result to both PDF and TIFF.
 Whether you’re preparing engineering schematics for print or generating thumbnails for a web gallery, controlling the page size and output resolution is essential.

-## Quick Answers
+## Quick answers
 - **What does “convert CAD to PDF” mean?** Transforming a CAD drawing (e.g., DXF, DWG) into a PDF document that can be viewed on any platform.
 - **Can I also export to TIFF?** Yes—use `TiffOptions` to create high‑resolution raster images.
 - **Which option controls canvas size in Java?** `CadRasterizationOptions.setPageWidth/Height`.
 - **What is automatic layout scaling?** A flag (`setAutomaticLayoutsScaling(true)`) that preserves the original layout proportions when the canvas size changes.
 - **Do I need a license for Aspose.CAD?** A temporary or permanent license is required for production use.

-## How to Set PDF Page Size When Converting CAD to PDF (Java)
+## How to set pdf page size when converting CAD to PDF in Java

-Setting the PDF page size (or canvas size) lets you dictate the final dimensions of the document, which is especially useful when you must **change PDF dimensions** to match printing standards or UI requirements.
-Below we walk through each step, explaining the *why* behind every line of code.
+Load your CAD file, configure `CadRasterizationOptions` with the desired width and height, enable automatic layout scaling, and then save the result as PDF.
+This two‑step approach lets you control the exact dimensions of the output page without sacrificing vector quality.

-## What is **convert CAD to PDF**?
+## What is convert CAD to PDF?

 Converting CAD to PDF means taking vector‑based engineering drawings and rendering them as PDF pages, preserving line work, layers, and geometry while making the file universally accessible.
+The process rasterizes the drawing according to the specified options, producing a PDF that can be opened on any device without requiring CAD software, and retains the visual fidelity of the original design.

-## Why set canvas size **java**?
+## Why set canvas size java?

 Setting the canvas size in Java lets you define the output resolution and page dimensions, ensuring that the resulting PDF or TIFF matches your printing or display requirements.
 It also gives you control over scaling behavior, which is essential for large‑format drawings.